JenniferBuehler/moveit-pkgs/moveit_controller_multidof/README.md

 * The parameter *action_ns* doesn't have to be specified as it is not used at the moment, but it should be declared because otherwise the parameters can't be read uniformly with the code of MoveItSimpleControllerManager.

+# Under development

+The package is in beta.